-Current levels of market volatility are unprecedented.
+Changes in levels of market volatility.

-The capital and credit markets have been experiencing extreme volatility and disruption for more than 12 months.
+The capital and credit markets have experienced extreme volatility and disruption in recent years.
 In some cases, the markets have exerted downward pressure on stock prices and credit capacity for certain issuers.
 Our plans for growth require periodic access to the capital and credit markets.
-If current levels of market disruption and volatility continue or worsen, access to capital and credit markets could be disrupted making growth through acquisitions and development projects difficult or impractical to pursue until such time as markets stabilize.
+Future market disruption and volatility could limit our access to capital and credit markets, making growth through acquisitions and development projects difficult or impractical to pursue until such time as markets stabilize.